Queen of Demons: Plot summary

 Ilna begins setting up shop in Erdin, but this time with the intent to good rather than evil.
 Using her craft she begins improving the conditions of the city.
-But Cerix and Halphemos eventually find her and seek her help in recovering her brother Cashel.
+But Cerix and Helphemos eventually find her and seek her help in recovering her brother Cashel.
 Cerix realizes that many of Ilna's patterns contain writings in the Old Script—even though she can't read or write.
 She agrees to go with them.
 Before they can leave Erdin, though, they are captured by a band of Scaled Men.
 They load Ilna onto a ship and travel through a portal.
-Cerix and Halphemos find her sash, which she dropped during her tussle with the Scaled Men.
+Cerix and Helphemos find her sash, which she dropped during her tussle with the Scaled Men.
 It reveals a spell that takes them into a desert world.
-When Ilna's captors are attacked by Flyers, Ilna leaps through a portal opened by Cerix and Halphemos.
+When Ilna's captors are attacked by Flyers, Ilna leaps through a portal opened by Cerix and Helphemos.
 Just as they seem to be succumbing to the desert, The People of Beauty arrive and rescue them.
 Ilna convinces the People of Beauty transport them to the city of Divers on Third Atara.
 They seek out the Baron Robilard.
-In his palace, Halphemos gets into trouble and Baron Robilard has him arrested.
-Ilna goes to Robilard to seek Halphemos’ release.
+In his palace, Helphemos gets into trouble and Baron Robilard has him arrested.
+Ilna goes to Robilard to seek Helphemos’ release.
 Robilard makes demands, which Ilna fulfills, though to unfavorable results.
-A humbled Robilard frees Halphemos and offers to personally escort them to Valles.
+A humbled Robilard frees Helphemos and offers to personally escort them to Valles.
 When they get there, Ilna is relieved when she finally finds Cashel.
 They make their way to the castle where they find Garric, Liane, and Tenoctris.